diego-hartmann/EnKryptonite/README.md

 ## 3. Encryptor type
 The encryptor is the object that will store the secret key and the desired encryptor provider.
-It is a virtual file that can be edited before being really created into your local machine.
-- Create the blueprint of the file using the FileBlueprint constructor.
+- Create the encryotor using the Encryptor constructor.
 ```cs
 Encryptor encr = new Encryptor("MySecretKey", EncryptorProvider.RC2);
 ```